 Camera buffs never tire of taking photographs of the Lily Pond (9), which is one of the most photographed sites in the park.
 It was built in 1915.
 Just behind the Lily Pond is the Botanical Building (17), (619-239-0512) [balboapark.org] which contains more than 2,100 permanent tropical plants including an outstanding fern and orchid collection.
 The fine old wood lath structure is one of the largest of its kind in the world.
 It’s open Fri.–Wed.
 10 a.m.–4 p.m.
 Closed city holidays and Thursdays.
 Admission is free.
 Equally impressive is the San Diego Botanic Garden located just 30 minutes north of Balboa Park in Encinitas at 230 Quail Gardens Dr. (760-436-3036).
 This hidden treasure was once a private estate garden and is now open to the public as a plant conservatory and tranquil retreat.
 Use their discount coupon for $2 off adult admission and $1 off a child admission up to 4 persons.
 See Encinitas chapter.

 The Timken Museum of Art (12) (619-239-5548) [timkenmuseum.org] is considered the most critically acclaimed collection of European Masters, 19th century American paintings and Russian icons.
 Their helpful audio tour guides you through an extraordinary collection of French, Italian and Flemish paintings, including works by Rembrandt and Rubens.
-Admission is free, and the audio tour is ($5).
+Admission is free, and the audio tour is ($5) however the audio is free throu their APP called TIMKIM MUSEUM.
 Hours are Tues.–Sat.
 10 a.m.–4:30 p.m. and Sun. noon–4:30 p.m.
 The museum is closed Mondays and major holidays.

 The historic San Diego Museum of Art (10) (619-232-7931) [sdmart.org] is the first, largest and most impressive art institution in the county.
 Its world renowned collections consist of 14,000 art pieces dating as far back as 1500 B.C.
 In addition, the museum has garnered international recognition for organizing and hosting major exhibitions featuring art from throughout the world.
-The museum is open Mon., Tues., Thurs., Fri. and Sat.
-10 a.m.–8 p.m., Sun. noon–5 p.m.
+The museum is open Mon. and Tues. and Thurs. and Sat.
+10 a.m.–5 p.m., Sun. noon–5 p.m.
 Closed Wed.
 Adults ($15), seniors and military with ID ($10), students ($8), children under 17 are admitted free.

 While browsing through the park, you will undoubtedly hear the majestic sounds of the bells from the 198-foot California Tower (7) ringing every 15 minutes.
 The California Tower, which is in the San Diego Museum of Man (7), (619-239-2001) [museumofman.org], is considered to be one of the finest examples of Spanish-style architecture in the United States.
 The museum features fascinating exhibits on human evolution, Egyptian artifacts, Kumeyaay culture and Mayan monuments.